 Police also said that she filmed his final moments on her mobile phone.

 Police said that Prerna preplanned the crime.
-Officers suspect that the crime was triggered after Kiran reportedly turned down the woman’s prior marriage proposal and ignored her.
+Officer suspect that the crime was triggered after Kiran reportedly turned down the woman’s prior marriage proposal and was ignoring her.

 On Tuesday, Prerna invited Kiran to her house in Anjananagar under Byadarahalli police station after her family members left for work.
 She reportedly promised him a ‘surprise and a good time’.